Mobility management: TMSI

 The Temporary Mobile Subscriber Identity (TMSI) is the identity that is most commonly sent between the mobile and the network.
-TMSI is randomly assigned by the VLR to every mobile in the area, the moment it is switched on.
+Depending on the necessary precision, a TMSI may be set by a VLR, SGSN, or MME.
+In the least-precise case, TMSI is randomly assigned by the VLR to every mobile in the area, the moment it is switched on, in order to support identity confidentiality.
 The number is local to a location area, and so it has to be updated each time the mobile moves to a new geographical area.

+The VLR, SGSN, and MME must be capable of correlating an allocated TMSI with the IMSI of the MS to which it is allocated.
+An MS may be allocated three TMSIs; one for services provided through the MSC (the TMSI), one for services provided through the SGSN (the packet-TMSI or P-TMSI), and one for the services provided the MME (the MME-TMSI or M-TMSI; a part of the GUTI).

 The network can also change the TMSI of the mobile at any time.
 And it normally does so, in order to avoid the subscriber from being identified, and tracked by eavesdroppers on the radio interface.
 This makes it difficult to trace which mobile is which, except briefly, when the mobile is just switched on, or when the data in the mobile becomes invalid for one reason or another.
 At that point, the global "international mobile subscriber identity" (IMSI) must be sent to the network.
 The IMSI is sent as rarely as possible, to avoid it being identified and tracked.

 A key use of the TMSI is in paging a mobile.
 "Paging" is the one-to-one communication between the mobile and the base station.
 The most important use of broadcast information is to set up channels for "paging".
 Every cellular system has a broadcast mechanism to distribute such information to a plurality of mobiles.

 Size of TMSI is 4 octet with full hex digits but can't be all FF because the SIM uses 4 octets with all bits equal to 1 to indicate that no valid TMSI is available.